-Menopause is the time in a woman's life when she stops having monthly periods.
-At this time, her ovaries stop releasing eggs and stop making the hormones estrogen and progesterone.
-Menopause usually occurs between the ages of 45 and 55.
-The average age is 51.
+Menopause marks the phase in a woman's life when her menstrual periods cease.
+During this period, the ovaries halt the release of eggs and the production of the hormones estrogen and progesterone.
+Menopause typically takes place between the ages of 45 and 55, with the average age being around 51.

-There is a test that can point to menopause.
-But doctors usually use that test only in women who are too young to be in menopause or who have special circumstances.
+There exists a test that can indicate menopause, but typically, doctors reserve its use for women who are either too young to be experiencing menopause or have specific medical conditions.

 As long as menstrual periods are still occurring, even if they are infrequent, there remains a possibility of getting pregnant.
 If avoiding pregnancy is your goal, it is crucial to use some form of birth control when engaging in sexual activity.
 However, once you have gone an entire year without experiencing a period, it is generally considered safe to assume that you have completed the menopausal transition.

 Yes.
 There are some steps you can try.
 But ask your doctor before you take any "natural remedies."
 Some natural remedies might not be safe, especially for women who have a history of breast cancer.

 ⦁ Be active (exercise helps keep bones strong)